ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-10-2.md

-Conclusion: Encouragement to Lead by Example for Greater Excellence and Inspiration in Leadership
+Encouragement to Lead by Example for Greater Excellence and Inspiration in Leadership
 =================================================================================================

 In this book, we have explored the importance of leading by example as a means of modeling excellence and inspiring others to follow.
 We have seen that effective leadership requires a commitment to integrity, transparency, and open communication, and that building trust and fostering collaboration are critical components of success.